 I hold a MLIS and a M.A. in Art History from the University of Illinois at Urbana-Champaign, and a B.A.
 (Honours) from Queen's University in Kingston, Ontario, Canada.

 I serve as Liaison Librarian for the Schools of Architecture, Art and Art History, and Design.
-My work as a liaison includes collection development for Architecture, Art History, Design, Museum Studies, and Photography.
+My work as a liaison includes collection development for Architecture, Art, Art History, Design, and Museum Studies.
 I also provide library instruction for both undergraduate and graduate classes in my subject areas, email reference, and individual in-person consultations by appointment.

 Within the library's Digital Programs Department, I am involved with a number of digitization projects to improve access to the library's unique collections, as well as assisting with the library's digital preservation initiatives.

 My research interests include improving discovery of and access to digital image collections, and collaborative resource sharing in the online environment.
 I am also interested in Fair Use as it applies to the use of images in higher education, and in promoting visual literacy through library instruction.